jspecht3/terminal-tutorial/README.md

 ~$
 ```

 The first segment shows the address and the second segment shows the file path.
-In the first segment, `user` tells you which user is running the command, `@` tells you that specific user user is a member of `hostname`.
+In the first segment, `user` tells you which user is running the command, `@` tells you that specific user is a member of `hostname`.
 In the second segment, `~` is the file path to your home directory and `$` denotes that you are a regular user.

 ### Home Directory
 As mentioned before `~` is the file path for your (current user's) home directory.
 However, `~` is simply an alias for the actual path.
 To see the real path, we can use ✨`pwd`, which stands for "print working directory."